The following FAQ document will be helpful in answering some of your questions related to 'Groups' feature in Commons.

 Groups are a way for administrators to manage users and permissions, making it easier to organize an institution’s resources in Commons.
 Groups, essentially, replace sub-account sharing in Commons.
 It allows users greater flexibility to share across grade levels and departments and colleges within their own institution.

-Click How do I create and manage Groups in Commons? for more details.
+Click How do I manage Groups in Commons? for more details.

 NOTE: Check out the Commons Release Notes (2016-06-12) for more details.

 For sharing between schools or within a consortium outside of your institution, see How do I manage Consortiums in Commons?

 Nothing.
 Sub-accounts in Canvas will continue to exist and their functionality will not change.
 Sharing resources in Commons will no longer be tied to sub-accounts structure, that’s all.
 Previously, a teacher enrolled in a course in Sub-Account X wouldn't be able to share a resource to those in Sub-Account Y unless the teacher was ALSO enrolled in a course in Sub-Account Y. Groups eliminate this limitation because group membership is not tied to sub-account enrollment.

 Post-migration, resources shared to a sub-account move to a group with the same name (i.e. resources shared to ‘math department’ sub-account will now be in the group called ‘math department’).
 Resources shared to 10 or more sub-accounts become institutional-wide (account-level) resources.

 Sub-accounts without shared resources do not have an associated group.
 So, if there were no resources shared to the 'science department' sub-account, a 'science department' group would have to be created and membership would have to be added, manually.

 Here's how membership in these new groups will work:

 With Groups come the new role of Group Managers.
 Group Managers have the ability to add or remove group members, designate other Group Managers, and edit or delete resources shared to the group.